swc-uiuc/shell-genomics/_episodes/06-organization.md

 `bash` treats the `#` character as a comment character.
 Any text on a line after a `#` is ignored by bash when evaluating the text as code.

 Next, remove any lines of the history that are not relevant by navigating to those lines and using your delete key.
+Also remove the line numbers.
 Save your file and close `nano`.

 Your file should look something like this: